-Put simply, data is at the heart of our NHS.
-You can’t see it, but it is essential to the way that we plan and run services and to the way that doctors, nurses and other health professionals give individual care.
+Patient data is at the heart of the NHS.
+You can’t see it, but it is essential to the way that we care for patients, plan and run services and for research, to develop new treatments and cures.

 Planning and running NHS services